nayata/harrow/README.md

 Harrow includes a built-in parser for `.twee` files — the format used by Twine — allowing stories created in Twine to be run directly within the Harrow runtime.

-### Twine integration
+## Twine

 Link to the Harrow `format.js` for use in the Twine editor:
 ```
 https://nayata.github.io/format/format.js
 ```

-harrow-twine - Twine story format based on Harrow, perfect for testing or even publishing directly in Twine.
+[harrow-twine](https://github.com/nayata/harrow-twine) - Twine story format based on Harrow, perfect for testing or even publishing directly in Twine.
 With syntax highlighting and a custom toolbar for the most commonly used actions.

+## Documentation